JGNN

 .out("output");

-Reduction-based pooling performs a symmetric operation and therefore fail to distinguish between the structural positioning of nodes to be pooled.
-One computationally light alternative, which JGNN implements, is sorting nodes based on learned features before concatenating their features into one vector for each graph.
-This process is further simplified by keeping the top reduced number of nodes to concatenate their features, where the order is determined by an arbitrarily selected feature (in our implementation: the last one, with the previous feature being used to break ties, and so on).
+This process is further simplified by keeping the top reduced number of nodes to concatenate their features, where the order is determined by an arbitrarily selected feature (in our implementation: the sorting is made on the last feature, with the previous feature being used to break ties, and so on.
 The idea is that the selected feature determines important nodes whose information can be adopted by others.
 To implement this scheme, JGNN provides independent operations to sort nodes, gather node latent representations, and reshape matrices into row or column tensors with learnable transformations to class outputs.
 These components are demonstrated in the following code snippet:

 long reduced = 5; // input graphs need to have at least that many nodes